aksharasoman/notes_ml_projects/000_coding-practice/Common Coding Patterns.md

    - Building up a solution piece by piece, always choosing the next piece that offers the most immediate benefit.
    - **Common use-cases**: Problems involving minimal spanning trees, shortest paths, and scheduling tasks.

-7. **Graph Traversal (BFS/DFS)**:
-   - Techniques for exploring nodes and edges in a graph systematically.
-   - **Common use-cases**: Finding connected components, shortest paths, and cycles in graphs.

 8. **Divide and Conquer**:
    - Breaking a problem into smaller subproblems, solving each independently, and combining the results.